Rambo (2012 film): Plot

-‘Rambo’ is a film that revolves around a trickster, Kitty (Sharan).
+Rambo is a film that revolves around a trickster, Kitty (Sharan).
 He has a mother in the house.
-He has a maternal uncle to his company Premkumar (Tabla Naani).
-In a way it is Varahavatara from Kitty to his car broker business.
+He has a maternal uncle Premkumar (Tabla Naani) to his company.
+In a way it is Varahavatara from Kitty to his car brokerage business.
 He catches the sentiment in the society that any vehicle should not dash against a pig or vice versa.
-The superstitious belief is that it would smash the further life.
-No one is ready to take this danger in life.
+The superstitious belief is that it would smash your life further.
+No one is ready to take this risk in life.

 Using the pig, Kitty was very cool in his set up to take the cars to custody for his business.
 In one of the cases a black colored car owned by Umesh is demanded by a Swamiji.
 The deal comes to Kitty and Premkumar.
-With this further danger also follows the two.
-When they open the bonnet they find a dead body.
+With this, further danger also follows the two.
+When they open the bonnet they find a dead body inside.
 This body is chased by a terrorist gang and the same car is also chased by former minister Annappa (Rangayana Raghu) as it has ₹25 crores in it.